Transportation Master Plan

 Our Kelowna as We Move

 The Transportation Master Plan is a long-range plan that will identify strategic, prioritized investments needed over the next 20 years to create a safe, cost-effective and sustainable transportation network.

-The planning process will include an assessment of the existing transportation system, including roadway, cycling, pedestrian and transit networks.
-It will consider existing travel patterns and behaviour, future travel conditions, estimates for changing technologies and the Official Community Plan's future land use assumptions.
-The plan will also include the development of an implementation approach and evaluation tools.
+The planning process includes an assessment of the existing transportation system, including roadway, cycling, pedestrian and transit networks.
+It considers existing travel patterns and behaviour, future travel conditions, estimates for changing technologies and the Official Community Plan's future land use assumptions.
+The plan will also include an implementation approach and evaluation tools.